Family Tree Researcher

 Dictionary of Old Occupations

-Ag Lab: abbreviation for Agricultural Labourer.
+Ag Lab: abbreviation for Agricultural Labourer commonly used on census records.

 Agister: person who takes cattle to pasture for a fee, an Official of Royal Forests who collected grazing fees, or a person responsible for New Forest ponies.